-As the vlogosphere expands, it spawns new vlogging genres.
 The Why-I-Make-Videos Confessional is one of the more illuminating genres in the ever-expanding vlogosphere.
 It seems every dedicated video blogger must eventually perform this painful rite of passage before returning—chastened—to business as usual (though it sometimes marks the end of a vlogging career).

 While these tender defenses of vlogging can be revealing, they also betray a very shallow self-awareness.
 At the bottom end of the insight-scale are the vloggers who exist in perfect denial of their own motivations: “I don’t make videos for viewers or subscribers or comments, I make videos for me.
 If you don’t like it, too bad.”
 Huh?

 Most readily concede that they seek an audience, but the reasons offered are not terrifically illuminating either.
 We are told, “vlogging is fun,” that it provides a “creative outlet,” and that it’s a chance “to share views.”
 They could say the same about dancing, cooking, or sounding off at a party.

 At least there is this effort from Terroja Kinkaid, a young fellow who names his online persona “the Amazing Atheist.”
 His Why-I-Make-Videos video is quite astute and entertaining.
 You sense he is genuinely uneasy about the artifice vlogging demands of him, and he expresses nicely the anxieties that underlie the whole enterprise.

 TJ dismisses his previously held belief—though showing wobbly conviction—that he vlogs simply to “voice his thoughts” and gain approval among YouTubers.
 Instead, he tells us: “I’m searching for who the fuck I am.”
 By disclosing himself to the invisible audience beyond the camera lens, he will “peel away the layers” until he gains access to his true, authentic self.